Research and Development

 RESEARCH PROGRAMS AT AUTISM QUEENSLAND

-Autism Queensland is involved in a number of research programs around the education of children on the autism spectrum, sensory processing issues, current practices and professional development of occupational therapists supporting people on the spectrum; family-centred practice; and the use of remote technologies to assist clients in rural areas.
+Autism Queensland is involved in a number of research programs around the education of students on the spectrum, sensory processing differences, practices and professional development needs of clinicians supporting people on the spectrum; the development and evaluation of goal setting tools, and the evaluation of services for adolescents and adults of the spectrum, and tele-practice.
 Read more.

 PROJECTS REQUIRING PARTICIPANTS